sadoyan/aralez/README.md

 - Changes to `upstreams.yaml` are applied immediately.
 - No need to restart the proxy — just save the file.
+- If `consul` provider is chosen, upstreams will be periodically update from Consul's API.

 ---

 ## 🔐 TLS Support

-To enable TLS for Proxy server: Currently only OpenSSL is supported, working on Boringssl and Rustls
+To enable TLS for A proxy server: Currently only OpenSSL is supported, working on Boringssl and Rustls

 1. Set `proxy_address_tls` in `main.yaml`
 2. Provide `tls_certificate` and `tls_key_file`